 Right now my inspiration board is mainly ideas for our kitchen (reveal coming soon), but I plan to add some more projects to the board soon!
 Really, anything that is inspiring me will be added (including fashion)!
 I love coming up with new styles and get so much inspiration from outfits I see in magazines and online.
 I plan to pin some items I’m currently loving to the ‘real life’ board as well!
 You can create a cohesive look on the board using a specific color palette, or just put items up there you love for a more collected look.
 Then, find some cute pins to literally “pin” your photos and swatches to the board!

 Please tell me I’m not the only one who wants to bring back the real life inspiration board.
 I know Sarah will be adding one to her new office (reveal coming next week) so stay tuned to see hers!
+If you’re looking for more ways to incorporate linen throughout your home, our friend Erin shared lots of additional ways in this post.
 Have a wonderful weekend, friends!